 Responsibilities and liability

-Where two or more Administrations or competent authorities have a common interest in establishing a VTS in a particular area, they should develop a co-ordinated vessel traffic service on the basis of an agreement between them.
+Where two or more Governments have a common interest in establishing a VTS in a particular area, they should develop a co-ordinated vessel traffic service on the basis of an agreement between them.
 Where a co-ordinated vessel traffic service is established, it should have uniform procedures and operations.

-In planning and establishing a VTS, the Administration, Administrations or the Competent Authority should:
+In planning and establishing a VTS, the Contracting Government of Governments or the Competent Authority should:

-ensure that a legal basis for the operation of a VTS is provided for and that the VTS is operated in accordance with all applicable law;
+ensure that a legal basis for the operation of a VTS is provided for and that the VTS is operated in accordance with national and international law;

 ensure that objectives for the VTS are set;